Jacket liner

 Cons

-• Slides on and off less easily (might get stuck at waist and hips)
+• Doesn’t slide on and off as easily (can catch at the waist or hips)

 Bemberg